-In 2021, as a result of the CRB ruling discussed below, Sirius XM paid a per performance rate for the streaming of certain sound recordings of \$0.0026 on its Sirius XM streaming service which increased from \$0.0024 in 2020.
+In 2022, Sirius XM paid a per performance rate for the streaming of certain sound recordings of \$0.0028 on its Sirius XM streaming service which increased from \$0.0026 in 2021.

 Pandora Business.
 Pandora has entered into direct license agreements with major and independent music labels and distributors for a significant majority of the sound recordings that stream on the Pandora ad-supported service, Pandora Plus and Pandora Premium.